The Accidental Dog Behaviourist

 How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in the Dundee area and beyond.
+Private Dog Behaviour Consultations are currently available in-person in the Dundee and the surrounding area, and online for everywhere else.
 If you are looking for advice for your dog then please get in touch!

 Caroline